Newton K9 non-profit hosts cornhole tournament fundraiser

 “The importance of it is for the dogs, but also bring community in,” Colt Pfautz, the president of K-9 Odie, said.
 “A lot of our K-9 officers are going to be here today playing in the corn hole tournament, it gets people mingling with other people in the community they may not know.”

-The organization said in a Facebook post it sold out of the tacos and are already preparing for its annual golf tournament.
+The organization said in a Facebook post it sold out of the tacos and is already preparing for its annual golf tournament.